Best Practices of Downstream Protein Purification and Product Concentration

 • use of next-generation chromatography resins

-• Continuous processing for capture, intermediate purification, Viral clearance
+• Continuous processing for capture, intermediate purification, and viral clearance

 Presented by Krishnamurthy Venkatesan, Downstream MSAT Lead, Senior Director at Biocon Biologics

 Krishnamurthy Venkatesan is a Biopharma professional with protein purification expertise gained through 20 years of experience in a wide range of responsibilities.
-He earned his degree in Chemical Engineering followed by a master’s in biotechnology from Anna University.
-He is currently the Lead, Manufacturing science and technology for Downstream at Biocon Biologics, Malaysia.
-Krishnamurthy started his career as a Downstream process development scientist involving chromatography, enzyme-based reaction, crystallisation for proteins and peptides as biotherapeutics, and further on, expanding knowledge towards technology transfer, manufacturing support and CMC.
+He graduated from Anna University with a degree in chemical engineering and then went on to earn a master’s in biotechnology.
+He is currently the lead for manufacturing science and technology for downstream at Biocon Biologics, Malaysia.
+Krishnamurthy started his career as a downstream process development scientist involving chromatography, enzyme-based reactions, crystallisation for proteins and peptides as biotherapeutics, and further on, expanding knowledge towards technology transfer, manufacturing support, and CMC.

-During the path, he gained an understanding of the Quality by design (QbD) approach identifying critical quality attributes and Critical process parameters, process design space and In-process controls, utilising assessment-based scale-up methodology and mitigation plan.
+During the path, he gained an understanding of the Quality by Design (QbD) approach, identifying critical quality attributes and critical process parameters, process design space, in-process controls, utilising assessment-based scale-up methodology, and developing a mitigation plan.
 Later, this enabled him to lead a team of scientists from early to late-stage process development, pilot scale studies towards scale-up, technology transfer, and process improvements.
-He was involved in multiple pre-approval and periodic inspections by FDA, EMA and other agencies leading to successful approval of Biosimilars developed and scaled-up to manufacturing and gained thorough knowledge on technology transfer to large scale manufacturing and continuous process improvement through process excellence including effective Dossier and comparability package for Agency approvals of multiple biosimilars.
+He was involved in multiple pre-approvals and periodic inspections by the FDA, EMA, and other agencies, leading to the successful approval of biosimilars developed and scaled up to manufacturing. and gained thorough knowledge on technology transfer to large scale manufacturing and continuous process improvement through process excellence, including an effective dossier and comparability package for agency approvals of multiple biosimilars.

 We will not sell your information to a third party.
 See our Privacy Policy